Corridor · May 2026

 Frequently asked questions

-The Visto per Residenza Elettiva (ERV) is Italy's primary path for US retirees.
-Requirements (2026): €31,000/year passive income for single applicant; +20% per dependent (~€38,000 for a couple).
-Income must be from sources you don't actively work for — pensions, annuities, dividends, rental income.
-Wages and freelance income do NOT qualify.
-Critically: NO active work is permitted under the ERV — not even remote work for a US employer.
-Apply at the Italian consulate in your US district; initial visa is 1 year, renewed at year 1 for 2 more, then 2 more, then permanent residency at year 5.
+Italy's primary path for US retirees.
+Requires €31,000/year passive income for single applicant; +20% per dependent (~€38,000 couple).
+Income must be passive (pensions, annuities, dividends, rental).
+NO active work permitted — including remote work for US employers.
+Apply at Italian consulate in your US district; initial visa 1 year; renewals to permanent residency at year 5; citizenship at year 10 (Italy permits dual).

 What's the 7% flat-tax regime?▾

-Italy's 'pensionati esteri' regime offers a 7% flat tax on all foreign-source income (including US Social Security, pensions, investment income) for retirees moving from abroad to specific southern municipalities.
-Geographic scope: villages with population under 20,000 in Abruzzo, Basilicata, Calabria, Campania, Molise, Puglia, Sardegna, Sicilia.
-The regime lasts 10 years.
-Requirements: you must have been non-resident in Italy for the prior 5 years, must transfer tax residence to a qualifying southern village.
-The full income (not just a portion) is taxed at the flat 7%.
-Major savings versus standard Italian progressive rates (23-43%).
+Italy's 'pensionati esteri' regime offers a 7% flat tax on ALL foreign-source income (US Social Security, pensions, dividends) for retirees moving to villages with population under 20,000 in Abruzzo, Basilicata, Calabria, Campania, Molise, Puglia, Sardegna, or Sicilia.
+Lasts 10 years.
+Requires non-Italian residency for the prior 5 years.

 How much do I need monthly?▾